NanoPhysicsCenter/RUMDEED/_sources/output.rst.txt

 Output and data files
 =====================

-To do output from the code.
+To do.. output from the code, data files etc.

 ----------